M-Rick/short-panel/README.md

 Enable the extension with `gnome-extensions enable short-panel@yourdomain.com`.

 You can adjust the size of the panel by editing the `extension.js` file in the extension.
+Just change the size at this line `panelWidth = 480 * scalingFactor;`.
+You can change 480 to something bigger or smaller.
+For example, if you use a 200% upscale, you should set the size to 700 `panelWidth = 700 * scalingFactor;`.

 #### XFCE4